Mercyomotayo15/About-Me/README.md

 - 👋 Hi, I’m Mercy a DataScientist
 - 👀 I’m engrossed in Data Analytics and Data Visualization
 - 🌱 I’m currently learning Marketing Analytics at Datasetnexustech
-- 📫 You can reach me at @ mercyomotayo88@gmail.com
-  Also @ Mercy Omotayo on Linkledn
+- 📫 You can reach me at @ mercyomotayo88@gmail.com,@ Mercy Omotayo on Linkledn

 <!---